-As a 19 year old in Brazil, Juliana fell ill suddenly and lost the use of her legs.
-She found the process of learning how to be independent again challenging, and Nadmea found letting her daughter grow on her own, difficult in its own ways, saying, “My family has a big trouble.
+As a 19-year-old in Brazil, Juliana fell ill suddenly and lost the use of her legs.
+She found the process of learning how to be independent again challenging, and Nadmea found letting her daughter grow on her own difficult in its own way, saying, “My family has a big trouble.
 They have too much mother.
 I always knew that.”

 Nadmea and Juliana discuss the real growth and learning that came from Juliana learning to live independently in a wheelchair, and that this was made possible after she spent a month in a rehabilitation centre, and got to know other young people in wheelchairs.

-In July 2020, Juliana was finally granted permanent residency.
-This milestone was important also in reflecting her relentless commitment to bringing attention to New Zealand’s discriminatory laws pertaining to immigrants with disabilities.
+In July, 2020, Juliana was finally granted permanent residency.
+This milestone was important in reflecting her relentless commitment to bringing attention to New Zealand’s discriminatory laws pertaining to immigrants with disabilities.

 “There are lots of people with a visible disability, but you cannot see immediately the internal disabilities when someone is deeply racist, or sexist,” argues Nadmea.

 This episode includes discussion on dating, love, divorce, living with disability, and recovering from sickness.

 Conversations with My Immigrant Parents is a podcast and video series hosted, produced, and directed by Saraid de Silva and Julie Zhu.